The 5 Stages of Project Management

 code, coding, computer, execution

-Simply put, the project execution phase is the carrying out of your plan.
-In this stage, you will produce the end product – or carry out the service – of your project.
-This is the busiest stage of the whole project life cycle since the entire team will be undertaking their own activities.
+Simply put, the project execution phase involves carrying out your plan.
+At this stage, you will produce the end product or deliver the service of your project.
+This is the busiest stage of the entire project life cycle, as the whole team undertakes its activities.

 If you are developing software, for example, this is when all the coding will happen.
-Generally, execution also tends to be the longest phase of a project, although it can obviously vary.
-During the execution, whoever is acting as the project manager should ensure everything is running smoothly and according to plan.
+Generally, execution also tends to be the longest phase of a project, although it can vary.
+During execution, the project manager should ensure that everything is running smoothly and according to plan.

 Although listed separately, project execution and control are usually parallel phases of the project management process.
-The progress of the project has to be monitored throughout the entire process.
+The project’s progress must be monitored throughout the entire process.

 1. Project Control or Project Monitoring